suleymanarslan/notebook/programming/ai/neural-networks.md

 ![](./images/neural-network-01.png)

 * Activations on one layer, determines the activations on the next layer.
-If you feed an image lighting up all 784 neurons of the input layer according to the brightness of the each pixel; that pattern of the activations causes some very specific pattern in the next layer, which causes some pattern in the one after it, which finally gives some pattern in the output layer; the brightest neuron in the output layer is the choice of the network.
+If we feed an image lighting up all 784 neurons of the input layer according to the brightness of the each pixel; that pattern of the activations causes some very specific pattern in the next layer, which causes some pattern in the one after it, which finally gives some pattern in the output layer; the brightest neuron in the output layer is the choice of the network.
 * How exactly activations in one layer might determine the activations in the next?
 The goal is to have some mechanism that can conceiveably combine pixels into edges, or edges into patterns, or patterns into digits.
 * Let's say the hope is one particular neuron in the second layer to pick up on whether or not the image has an edge in a region of the image.
 * What parameters should exist to capture a pattern ?
 We'll assign a weight to each connection between our neuron and the neurons from the first layer;